ioxio-dataspace/httpsig-example/README.md

 - [pre-commit](https://pre-commit.com/) - Runs hooks before you commit to e.g. format
   your code.
 Make sure you run `pre-commit install` after checking out the repo.

-### RSA keys

-Before bootstrapping the project you need to
-[generate RSA keys](https://cryptotools.net/rsagen) and add them as `PRIVATE_KEY` to `.env` in backend and productizer folders.
-Those keys are used for HTTP Message Signatures.

 ### Backend

 ```bash